mikepierce/GNU-bc-Functions/README.md

   - [Newton's Method](https://en.wikipedia.org/wiki/Newton's_method)
     (`newton`)
     which approximates a zero of a smooth function.
+  - The Trapezoid Rule
+    (`trapezoid_`)
+    which numerically computes the value of a definite integral.
   - [Boole's Rule](https://en.wikipedia.org/wiki/Boole's_rule)
     (`boole_` called by `integrate`)
     which numerically computes the value of a definite integral.